fboender/documents/src/umatrix_tutorial/umatrix_tutorial.md

 ![](ani_scope_allcols.gif)

-You won't be using the scope selector much, except for when you just installed umatrix and want to set some defaults.
+A few more examples:

+* We visit `www.independent.co.uk`.
+On scope `www.independent.co.uk` we
+  unblock `media` for the `independent.co.uk` domain / row.
+  `www.independent.co.uk` may now load media from `independent.co.uk`.
+  However, `independent.co.uk`'s blocks and unblocks have not changed, so if we were to visit `independent.co.uk`, it will not have any new rights.
+* We visit `www.independent.co.uk`.
+On scope `independent.co.uk` we unblock
+  `media` for the `independent.co.uk` domain / row.
+We see that this also enabled media for all other domains under `independent.co.uk` as multiple rows turn green.
+Now site `independent.co.uk` as well as any other site under it may load media from any other domain under `independent.co.uk`.
+* On scope "`*`", we unblock CSS for the 1st-party row.
+Now any site may request any CSS from any of the other sites in that domain.
+For example, `www.independent.co.uk` may request CSS from `independent.co.uk` or from `css.independent.co.uk`.
+* On scope "`*`", we unblock scripts for `cdn.coolscripts.com`.
+Any site can now request and run scripts from `cdn.coolscripts.com`.

 I suggest blocking everything by default and only enabling CSS and images for first-party sites by default (the "`*`" scope).
-Don't forget to save your changes!
+This will break a fair amount of sites.
+You could chose to allow CSS and images from all sites.
+This will make many sites work a lot better, but you can still be tracked by all those sites.
+Umatrix puts the amount of convenience you're willing to sacrifice for security and privacy entirely in your own hands.

 ## Conclusion